cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 The overview sections are pulled from the [self-assessment](https://tag-security.cncf.io/assessments/projects/openfga/self-assessment/) and updated.

-Implementing access control is a very common requirement when developing applications, where different subjects can perform different actions on different resources.
+Implementing access control and authorization is a requirement when developing secure and compliant applications, to explicitly check permissions such that a subjects can perform authorized actions on specific resources.

 OpenFGA is a high performance and flexible authorization/permission engine that can be used to implement fine grained access control in any application component.

-Developers can use OpenFGA to easily craft authorization and permission methods based on the policies they require that are specific to their own projects.
-They can further use the API's provided by the project to confirm users have the permissions required to access a given resource.
+Developers can use OpenFGA to craft authorization and permission policies based on the resource access and authorization model specific to their own project(s).
+They can further use the APIs provided by the project to confirm users have the permissions required to access a given resource.

 ### Background

 OpenFGA is an authorization/permission engine that incorporates Relationship-Based Access Control (ReBAC) and Attribute Based Access Control (ABAC) concepts with a domain-specific language that enables crafting authorizations solutions that can grow and evolve to any use case.

-It's inspired on the idea described in the [Google Zanzibar paper](https://research.google/pubs/pub48190).
+Its inspired on the idea described in the [Google Zanzibar paper](https://research.google/pubs/pub48190).

 Fine-Grained Authorization refers to individual users having access to specific objects and resources within a system.
 Google Drive is an example of this, as owners of resources can grant different users to have different levels of access to their resources.

 OpenFGA makes helps developers make authorization decisions by combining two concepts: